danieltuzes/2D4/xpattern/README.md

 ### Wigner-Seitz positive and negative

+This method is an implementation of the Dirichlet-Voronoi diagrams.

 The positive and negative dislocations form different sets when their density is being evaluated.
 In `resolution` × `resolution` number of points the space is analyzed and the dislocation is identified to which that point the closest is.
 Grouping the points together which are closest to the same dislocation defines a cell, the so-called (discrete) Wigner-Seitz cell of the dislocation.
 The area of the cell is proportional to the number of points in the cell.
 The density is then 1 / area.

 With the *positive and negative* method, the Wigner-Seitz partitioning is applied only on the set of positive dislocations first, and then on the negative dislocations giving the dislocation density for positive and negative dislocations.
 The total and signed density are calculated as the sum and difference of the two.
 Note that ρ<sub>+</sub> and ρ<sub>-</sub> can never be 0.